stevemarq/ct_hmm/README.md

 # ct_hmm

+This is for the Professor:
+- I wrote in the paper that considering multiple biomarkers does produce poor results.
+However, it was the same bug as last time.
+Now it works.

 Notebook Descriptions:
 - CT-HMM.ipynb runs the model using individual biomarkers.
 - ND_CT_HMM.ipynb runs the model using all biomarkers at once as well as pars of biomarkers.